vmware-archive/AndroidIntelliJStarter/README.md

 Also see *Contributing back to Robolectric* below.

-## 4. IntelliJ: Some Manual Configuration
+## 4. IntelliJ: Settings, Libraries, and SDKs
-Open the project in IntelliJ 10.5 or higher.
+Open YourProject in IntelliJ 10.5 or higher.

+YourProject is likely broken.
+You can import the provided IntelliJ settings to fix this:

+File => Import Settings => YourProject/support/IntellijSettings.jar

+### But It's still Broken!
+Something about your machine's configuration does not match our settings.

-### Platform SDKs
+Platform SDKs

 #### JSDK
 if you are missing a java SDK.  accept the default